as of 12th August 2013

 1.3 STUD BOOK PROPER SECTION

-1.3.1 Progeny of a Percheron female registered in the Appendix B section and mated to a registered Percheron stallion shall be eligible for registration in the Stud Book Proper Section of the Stud Book: Provided that it has been inspected and approved in accordance with Bye-law 11 and complies with all birth notification and registration requirements in terms of the Constitution and provided further that it conforms to the minimum requirements as may be determined by Council.
+1.3.1 Progeny of a Percheron female registered in the Foundation, Appendix A and B section and mated to a registered (SP) Percheron stallion shall be eligible for registration in the Stud Book Proper Section of the Stud Book: Provided that it has been inspected and approved in accordance with Bye-law 11 and complies with all birth notification and registration requirements in terms of the Constitution and provided further that it conforms to the minimum requirements as may be determined by Council.

 1.3.2 Progeny of a Percheron female registered in the Stud Book Proper section and mated to a registered Percheron stallion shall be eligible for registration in the Stud Book Proper Section of the Stud Book: Provided that it has been inspected and approved in accordance with Bye-law 11 and complies with all birth notification and registration requirements in terms of the Constitution and provided further that it conforms to the minimum requirements as may be determined by Council.